microsoft/cascadia-code/doc/CONTRIBUTING.md

 **Complete the information requested in the issue template, providing as much information as possible**.
 The more information you provide, the more likely your issue/ask will be understood and implemented.
 Helpful information includes:

-* What version of Cascadia Code you have
+* What version of Cascadia Code you have?
-* What application you are using to view the font
+* What application you are using to view the font?
-* What is your screen resolution
+* What is your screen resolution?
 * Don't assume we're experts in setting up YOUR environment.
 Teach us to help you!
 * **We LOVE detailed repro steps!** What steps do we need to take to reproduce the issue?
 Assume we love to read repro steps.
 As much detail as you can stand is probably _barely_ enough detail for us!
-* If you're reporting a particular character/glyph not rendering correctly, the specific Unicode codepoint would be MOST welcome (e.g. U+1F4AF, U+4382)
+* Please try to provide the exact Unicode codepoint for the glyphs you're talking about. (e.g. U+1F4AF, U+4382)
-* Prefer error message text where possible or screenshots of errors if text cannot be captured
-* We MUCH prefer text command-line script than screenshots of command-line script.
 * **If you intend to implement the fix/feature yourself then say so!** If you do not indicate otherwise we will assume that the issue is our to solve, or may label the issue as `Help-Wanted`.

 ### DO NOT post "+1" comments